realitytracing/Reality-Tracing-WIP/integrated-text/part-1-heart-and-gist.md

 Never closing produces infinite regress and paralysis.

-Reality Tracing aims for closure at a “good enough” scope: after constraints, salience, and dynamics are mapped, but before moral claims are required to resolve structural questions.
-Moral disagreement is then localized to definitions and values rather than mistaken for causal explanation.
+Reality Tracing aims for closure at a “good enough” scope: after constraints, salience, and dynamics are mapped to the point where additional tracing no longer changes the structure.
+Moral disagreement is then localized to definitions, values, and local ends, rather than mistaken for causal explanation..

 ---